Indians in Qatar

 The community of Indians in Qatar includes Indian expatriates in Qatar, as well as people of Indian origin born in Qatar.
 Qatar has a total population of 2,740,479 as of May 2019.
 The Indian population in the country currently stands at around 691,000.
-As of 2024, Indian population in Qatar forms approximately 25% of Qatar's populace, primarily as migrant workers.
+As of 2024, the Indian population in Qatar made up approximately 25% of Qatar's total populace, with most of them being migrant workers.